Fractional Josephson effect versus fractional charge in superconducting-normal metal hybrid circuits: Integer versus fractional Josephson effect and open quantum system generalization

 Since the odd parity states $\left|1_{\sigma}\right\rangle $ cannot partake in the Cooper pair transport, they remain eigenstates also for the full $H$, with the unchanged eigenenergy $\epsilon$.
-The above energies $\epsilon_{\pm}\left(\phi\right)$ are no longer a pure cosine, but the spectrum remains $2\pi$-periodic, see Fig. \ref{fig:open_FJE}c, signifying integer multiple Cooper pair tunnelings as explained initially in this paragraph.
+The above energies $\epsilon_{\pm}\left(\phi\right)$ are no longer a pure cosine (as for instance for the standard Josephson effect), but the spectrum remains in general $2\pi$-periodic, see Fig. \ref{fig:open_FJE}c, signifying integer multiple Cooper pair tunnelings as explained initially in this paragraph.

-There is however one special point in parameter space, where the $2\pi$-periodicity is broken: for $\epsilon=-U/2$ and $E_{JL}=E_{JR}\equiv E_{J}$, the minigap closes, such that $\epsilon_{\pm}=\pm E_{J}\cos\left(\phi/2\right)$, see Fig.~\ref{fig:open_FJE}d.
-Here, the transport can be described by means of a fractional transport of Cooper pairs, transferred in half-integer portions.
-As such, this fractional Josephson effect is however not topologically protected, since there is no mechanism that would fix the parameters $\epsilon$ and $E_{J\alpha}$ to the precise above defined values.
+There is however one special point in parameter space, where the $2\pi$-periodicity is broken: for $\epsilon=-U/2$ and $E_{JL}=E_{JR}\equiv E_{J}$, the minigap closes, such that $\epsilon_{\pm}=\pm E_{J}\cos\left(\phi/2\right)$, and the eigenvalues exchange places when progressing $\phi$ by $2\pi$, see Fig.~\ref{fig:open_FJE}d.
+Here, it seems that the transport can be described by means of a fractional transport of Cooper pairs, transferred in half-integer portions.

-This is in contrast to topological Josephson junctions based on Majorana fermions, where the fractional Josephson effect is symmetry-protected, and hinges upon the topological contacts having an even and odd ground state~\cite{Fu_2009}.
+This is highly reminiscent of topological Josephson junctions based on Majorana fermions, where the fractional Josephson effect hinges upon the topological contacts having an even and odd ground state~\cite{Fu_2009}.
 Here, the Hamiltonian is commonly given in the form

 describing the coupling of Majorana edge states on the left and right $\gamma_{1/2,\alpha}$ via a junction, see Fig. \ref{fig:open_FJE}b (see, e.g., Ref.~\cite{Leijnse_2012}).
-This Hamiltonian has the (now protected) $4\pi$-periodic eigenvalues $\epsilon_\pm(\phi)=\pm E_M \cos(\phi/2)$ (see again Fig.~\ref{fig:open_FJE}d), which we associate to the eigenvectors $|\pm\rangle$~\footnote{We note that for the open Majorana circuit, each of the eigenvalues is two-fold degenerate, corresponding to overall even and odd parity.
+This Hamiltonian has the exact same $4\pi$-periodic eigenvalues $\epsilon_\pm(\phi)=\pm E_M \cos(\phi/2)$ (see again Fig.~\ref{fig:open_FJE}d), which we associate to the eigenvectors $|\pm\rangle$~\footnote{We note that for the open Majorana circuit, each of the eigenvalues is two-fold degenerate, corresponding to overall even and odd parity.
 For our purposes, this distinction is of no further importance.}.
-Note that of course, the eigenstates $|\pm\rangle$ of the Majorana circuit are fundamentally different from the eigenstates $|\pm\rangle$ of the quantum dot circuits.
-We nonetheless choose the same notation for simplicity - the reason for this will become obvious in what follows now.
+Note that of course, the eigenstates $|\pm\rangle$ of the Majorana circuit are different from the eigenstates $|\pm\rangle$ of the quantum dot circuits.
+We nonetheless choose the same notation for simplicity - the reason for this will become obvious below.